albertoaer/rubidium/README.md

 If you notice the lack of a renderer or want a custom one, add it to the [renderers](./lib/services/renderers) folder and `use` it at the Renderer in the [main](./main.rb) application file for an extension

 ## Features already included
-- Routing system of mounted folders like *./public*
+- Routing system of mounted folders like *./public* and every subfolder of *./exposed*
 - `PostgreSQL` database connection and queries
 - `Template` rendering
 - Ruby HTTP `Controllers`